HShannon/working-plan/knowledge/stack/node.md

 常用的模版引擎([资料](https://segmentfault.com/a/1190000000502743))

 #### Application
+1. app.locals
-1. app.locals: Once set, **the value of app.locals properties persist throughout the life of the application**, in contrast with res.locals properties that are valid only for the lifetime of the request. **As well as application-level data.
++ Once set, **the value of app.locals properties persist throughout the life of the application**, in contrast with res.locals properties that are valid only for the lifetime of the request. **As well as application-level data.
 Local variables are available in middleware via req.app.locals**

 2. app.mountpath
 ```